jhu-arch/arch-docs/1_Clusters/DSAI/3_Slurm/Slurm.rst

 SLURM Overview
 ###############

-Rockfish uses **SLURM** (Simple Linux Universal Resource Manager) to manage resource scheduling, job submission, and execution across the cluster.
+The DSAI Cluster uses **SLURM** (Simple Linux Universal Resource Manager) to manage resource scheduling, job submission, and execution across the cluster.

 SLURM is a widely adopted, open-source workload manager developed by `SchedMD <https://slurm.schedmd.com/>`__.
 It supports large-scale high-performance computing environments and is used by national labs, supercomputing centers, and universities worldwide.